-One of the reasons why so many organisations benefit from our our board benchmarking survey is that is has been developed using our world recognised WhatWhoHowDo Framework.
+One of the reasons why so many organisations benefit from our board benchmarking survey is that is has been developed using our world recognised WhatWhoHowDo Framework.

 The WhatWhoHowDo Framework was designed based on a deep analysis of the four most important dimensions of a high performance and highly effective board after many years of interviewing hundreds of directors around the globe and internally observing dozens of boards in action.